zephis-org/zephis-core/README.md

 ![ZEPHIS Cover](assets/cover.webp)

+**ZEPHIS** (Zero Exposure Proof Handling Isolated Sessions) is an open-source ZK-TLS framework that generates cryptographic proofs of TLS sessions, enabling users to prove web interactions without revealing sensitive data.
+Unlike simple API scrapers, ZEPHIS provides mathematical proof at the TLS protocol layer, ensuring cryptographic integrity from TLS handshake to application data.

-**ZEPHIS** (Zero Exposure Proof Handling Isolated Sessions) Core is the TypeScript/Node.js library that provides the foundational components for intercepting TLS sessions, generating zero-knowledge proofs, and managing cryptographic commitments.
+ZEPHIS Core is the TypeScript library that provides the foundational components for intercepting TLS sessions, generating zero-knowledge proofs, and managing cryptographic commitments.
 This library handles the off-chain operations that feed into the on-chain verification contracts.

 ## 🚀 Quick Start